Weboro/aws_weboro_widget/README.md

 This application runs once everyday at midnight so any change you make will take place after midnight.

 ## If you immediatly want to reflect the changes and update you can use this command line
-- docker exec selenium-cron python /app/main.py > realtime_run.log
+- docker exec selenium-cron python /app/main.py > /app/realtime_run.log